codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ### Define the Endpoints

 With Retrofit 2, endpoints are defined inside of an interface using special retrofit annotations to encode details about the parameters and request method.
 In addition, the return value is always a parameterized `Call<T>` object such as `Call<User>`.
+If you do not need any type-specific response, you can specify return value as simply `Call<Response>`.

-The interface defines each endpoint in the following way:
+For instance, the interface defines each endpoint in the following way:

 ```java
 public interface MyApiEndpointInterface {